 Preparing for ISO 14001 Certification

-The Standard requires its users to define an Environmental Policy statement that must contain specific commitments and be publicly available, however the pivotal record within the new EMS will be the Aspects Register which should list all of the organisation’s environmental aspects and their respective impacts using a grading system to determine their significance.
+The Standard requires its users to define an Environmental Policy statement that must contain specific objectives (or commitments) and be publicly available, however the pivotal record within an EMS will be the Environmental Aspects Register which should list all of the organisation’s environmental aspects and their respective impacts using a grading system to determine their significance.
 This will then enable management to set some improvement objectives or targets so that the organisation is able to measure any improvements it might make.
 Objectives may for example relate to reductions in emissions or consumption of natural resources, or perhaps to recycle more.

-There is a very large amount of legislation relating to the environment and ISO 14001 requires its adherents to identify and comply with all relevant legislation.
+There is a very large amount of legislation relating to the environment and ISO 14001 requires its adherents to implement a system that allows them to identify and comply with all relevant legislation.
 This is likely to be the most difficult part of maintaining an EMS as legislation changes occur quite regularly, but there are various on-line resources that can be used.